Chinese Dream: "Ethnic mingling" after 2014

-Genocide since 2017
+Persecution of Uyghurs in China

-Some scholars, journalists, and governments claim that the “ethnic mingling” policy implementation by the government evolved into cultural genocide since 2017.
+Some scholars, journalists, and governments claim that the “ethnic mingling” policy implementation by the government evolved into cultural genocide against minorities in Xinjiang since 2017, most prominently against the Uyghurs.
 The period from 2017 to 2020 is the stage when the government took tough measures to implement the assimilation of ethnic minorities.
 These scholars claim that cultural genocide is a stage to deepen destruction of the group identity of ethnic minorities.
 Article 14 was the new regulations to lay the foundations to establish mass internment “re-education" system.
 The Chinese government promulgated new regulations on the grounds of “de-extremification of Muslims" in Article 14.

-According to these scholars, the Xinjiang internment camps aim to destroy Uyghurs’ religion and identity through a collective educational transformation.
-Since 2018, the government also encouraged intermarriage between Uyghurs and Han people to achieve "ethnic integration."
-A significant percentage of young Uyghur men are in the re-education camps and have been removed from Uyghur social life; a young Uyghur woman called Bahar stated that "this absence adds to the new social pressure to marry Han men."

 Since 2014, the trial implementation of intermarriage project established in some places of Xinjiang.
 The local government of Qiemo County in Xinjiang established a new regulation in 2014, called "Regarding the Incentive Measures for Families Encouraging Intermarriage Between Ethnic Minorities and Han."
-This policy is very generous with regard to ethnic-Han intermarriage families, with priority consideration and resolution in politics, housing, and children's employment, including a 10,000 yuan award each year for no more than five consecutive years and free tuition for their children from elementary school to high school, etc. James A. Millward, a scholar of Xinjiang at Georgetown University, stated that "state-sponsored efforts at ‘blending’ and ‘fusion’ will be seen by Uighurs in China or by China's critics anywhere as really aimed at assimilating Uighurs into Han culture.".
+This policy is very generous with regard to ethnic-Han intermarriage families, with priority consideration and resolution in politics, housing, and children's employment, including a 10,000 yuan award each year for no more than five consecutive years and free tuition for their children from elementary school to high school, etc. County CCP Secretary Zhu Xin remarked:

-Chinese cultural nationalism under Xi Jinping’s leadership has promoted the forced assimilation of the Uyghur minority, which was condemned by international human rights groups such as Amnesty International, Human Rights Watch, and UN’s official website and its human rights experts.
-According to Adrian Zenz, the abuse of human rights in Xinjiang is occurring in the name of counter-terrorism with up to 1-1.5 million people in ‘rehabilitation camps’ who are subjected to political indoctrination, forced abortions, tortures, suppression of religious and cultural practices such as forcing the Uyghurs to eat pork and abandon Islamic prayers.
-Zenz claims that the conditions of the concentration camps are horrific, with the daily expenditure being less than 4.5 yuan (US$0.67) per person.
-The China Digital Times reported that the birth rate of Uyghurs has deceased and the incarceration rate in Xinjiang is 14 times higher than national average.
-Frequent deaths in custody have been reported in these camps due to the poor conditions.
-The practices of the Chinese government have been characterized as cultural genocide, ethnocide, or even genocide.
+James A. Millward, a scholar of Xinjiang at Georgetown University, stated that "state-sponsored efforts at ‘blending’ and ‘fusion’ will be seen by Uyghurs in China or by China's critics anywhere as really aimed at assimilating Uighurs into Han culture."

+Other social issues

+Zhang Gaoli, as Vice-Premier, stated that the Chinese Dream also belongs to the millions of disabled people in China.

+Provincial versions of the Chinese Dream, such as the "Henan Dream" or the "Guangdong Dream" have also been expressed.